 So, big or small, you want loose fertile soil.
 Whatever your natural dirt, mix in compost, manure, and/or fertilizer as you proceed, whether it’s in a container or in ground.
 If you decide to go in ground, one of the keys to success according to Ed Smith, author of The Vegetable Gardener’s Bible, are wide, raised beds.
 You can get deeper with less effort, and it helps promote good drainage, a key for healthy roots.
 His book is a definite must have for any gardener willing to commit for the long haul.

-Now, for all you aggressive types out there who want to cultivate a serious garden, using a till helps get the job done.
+Now, for all you aggressive types out there who want to cultivate a serious garden, using a tiller helps get the job done.
 That, and the big strong arms of your man to run the thing!
-I started on my own with a shovel and a hoe and discovered very quickly that digging was not my forte.
-I didn’t even want it to be.
-I get my exercise on a stationary bike, thank you very much, and dying of heat exhaustion in the garden is not the style in which I plan to leave Mother Earth.
-So leave the shovel and hoe to the maintenance section and rent yourself a handy machine that does much of the work for you.
+It makes for beautifully-tilled beds, with lovely mounding features.
 And if your garden is established and undergoing a reformation, forgive your husband when he runs over your beautiful pepper plant in a nearby row.
 He didn’t mean it.
-The plant will grow back - but more importantly, do you REALLY want to do this yourself?
-You don’t.
-Unless you are insane whereby all bets are off.
+The plant will grow back - but more importantly, did you REALLY want to do this yourself?
+You didn’t, so thank him for helping.